On the Longest Spanning Tree with Neighborhoods: Conclusion

 \section{Conclusion}

-We gave two approximation algorithms for {\sc Max-St-N}: a very simple one with ratio $1/2$ and another simple one (with slightly more elaborate analysis but equally simple principles) with ratio $0.511$.
+We gave two simple approximation algorithms for {\sc Max-St-N}: one with ratio $0.5$ and one with ratio $0.511$ (the latter with a slightly more elaborate analysis but equally simple principles).
+The first algorithm outputs a star centered at one of the endpoints of a bichromatic diameter.
+The second algorithm outputs either a star centered at one of the endpoints of a monochromatic diameter or a 2-star with the endpoints of a bichromatic diameter as its centers.
+A 2-\emph{star} with \emph{centers} $a, b$ consists of an edge connecting $a, b$ and $n-2$ edges connecting every other vertex with one of the two centers.

 The following variants represent extensions of the Euclidean maximum TSP for the neighborhood setting.
 In the \emph{Euclidean Maximum Traveling Salesman Problem}, given a set of points in the Euclidean space $\RR^d$, $d \geq 2$, one seeks a cycle (a.k.a. \emph{tour}) that visits these points (as vertices) and has maximum length; see~\cite{BFJ+03}.
-In the \emph{Maximum Traveling Salesman Problem with Neighborhoods} ({\sc Max-Tsp-N}), each point is replaced by a point-set, called \emph{region} or \emph{neighborhood}, and the cycle must connect $n$ representative points, one chosen from each region (duplicate representatives are allowed), and the cycle has maximum length.
+In the \emph{Maximum Traveling Salesman Problem with Neighborhoods} ({\sc Max-Tsp-N}), each point is replaced by a point-set, called \emph{neighborhood} (or \emph{region}), and the cycle must connect $n$ representative points, one chosen from each neighborhood (duplicate representatives are allowed), and the cycle has maximum length.
 Since the original variant with points is NP-hard when $d \geq 3$ (as shown in~\cite{BFJ+03}), the variant with neighborhoods is also NP-hard for $d \geq 3$.
 The complexity of the original problem in the plane is unsettled, although the problem is believed to be NP-hard~\cite{Fe99}.
 In the \emph{path} variant, one seeks a path of maximum length.